graciellehigino/ms_stop_stacking_sdms/manuscript.md

 interaction is taking place there in such a manner that it will influence the survival of a pair of individuals.

-A good theoretical exercise was done in @Godsoe2012HowSpe, where authors calculated the probability that a given site will be environmentally suitable in the presence of a competitor, based on their population dynamic models [@Godsoe2012HowSpe].
+As reviewed by @Cabral2017MecSim, many models in ecology have considered competition and facilitation in range shifts, but the assessment of trophic interactions remains insufficient.
+An example of good theoretical exercise was done in @Godsoe2012HowSpe, where authors calculated the probability that a given site will be environmentally suitable in the presence of a competitor, based on their population dynamic models [@Godsoe2012HowSpe].
 Although it is close to assuming a binary nature for interactions, it does account for dynamics and simulate results for different abundances, thus approximating to a probabilistic approach.
-There are only a few attempts on the literature, that we are aware of, that tries to build mechanistic species distribution models that considers interspecies interaction as a probabilistic entity.
+There are only a few attempts on the literature that tries to build mechanistic species distribution models accounting for interspecies interaction (independent of its nature) as a probabilistic entity [@Cabral2017MecSim].
+A first step in this direction was taken in @Gravel2011TroThe, where authors demonstrated how interactions can be included in the Theory of Island Biogeography [@MacArthur1967TheIsl].
+This experiment provided a starting framework for the next generation of species distribution models to include migration dynamics and trophic levels.

+In @Cazelles2016TheSpe, the authors go a little bit further and elaborate a model t

-Three main barriers are pointed in the literature regarding the advancement of integrated SDMs: how to account for spatial heterogeneity, how to deal with indirect interactions and how
+Three main barriers are
+pointed in the literature regarding the advancement of integrated SDMs: how to account for spatial heterogeneity, how to deal with indirect interactions and how

 [@Cazelles2016IntBio]
 [@Jimenez-Valverde2020DecAbu]